-Occupational Health Nursing Program Overviews
+Schools with Occupational Health Nursing Programs

 Master's Degree Programs in Occupational Health Nursing

 Master's degree programs in occupational health nursing cover much of the same topics as certificate programs, but explore research practices in greater depth.
 Programs usually require two years of full-time study to complete, and qualify graduates for certification through the ABOHN or to continue their studies in a doctoral degree program.
 A bachelor's degree in nursing is required for entrance into master's degree programs in this field.
 Some schools offer extended 3-year tracks to students who have bachelor's degrees in areas outside of nursing.
 Programs cover occupational health topics as well as research skills and advanced practice nursing topics.
 Some master's programs require a thesis.
-Course topics might include:

 Doctoral Programs in Occupational Health Nursing